 - Not keeping proper records: It’s important that you retain proof of any work done to your system, such as emailed work orders, paperwork and receipts.
 If you don’t, then the manufacturer may not honor a claim that should be a part of your limited manufacturer’s warranty.
 The same thing can happen with extended labor warranties if you fail to keep proper maintenance records.

-If your home is in need of a new HVAC in Camden County, GA, don’t hesitate to contact the expert team of HVAC contractors at Sam Pickren Air & Insulation.
+If your home is in need of a new HVAC in Camden County, GA, don’t hesitate to contact the expert team of HVAC contractors at Sam Pickren Air Conditioning & Heating.
 Give us a call today!

 Categorised in: HVAC